-What Can a Handyman Do in Stayton, Oregon?
+What Can a Handyman Do Without a License in Stayton, Oregon?

 In Stayton (Marion County), most paid construction/repair work on residential or commercial property must be done by a licensed Oregon contractor through the Oregon Construction Contractors Board (CCB).
 Oregon does not have a broad “handyman under $___” exemption for work offered to the public; instead, the key dividing line is whether the work is “construction” for compensation (generally requires CCB licensure) versus very limited owner/employee situations.
 Even with a CCB license, electrical, plumbing, and certain HVAC/refrigeration work typically require separate state trade licensure and permits.